Natacuin/nodeventures/README.md

 ### 02-Express

 This folder constains code to create a node.js server using the express framework.
 The is configured to run the server on http://localhost:3000.
 To run individual programs just type `node [nameofthefile]` for example `node .\app01.js`, be sure to open the terminal in the same folder of the file.
 To quit the running Node.js server press `Ctrl + C` in the terminal.

+### 03-Express

+Similar to the 02-Express folder, but includes new features like routes, views, css.
+It is configured to run the server on http://localhost:3000.
+To run it type `node .\app.js`, be sure to open the terminal in the 03-Express folder.
+To quit the running Node.js server press `Ctrl + C` in the terminal.